oracle/graal/README.md

 shasum `51814a0d79a9f21344c76f2d4235b59d9a4bc1601117e8ca5bfabdb82305aad0`.

-However you install GCC on the Mac, you may then need to manually link the libraries we use into a location where they can be found, as `DYLD_LIBRARY_PATH` cannot normally be set on the Mac.
+However you install GCC on the Mac, you may then need to manually link the gcc libraries we use into a location where they can be found, as `DYLD_LIBRARY_PATH` cannot normally be set on the Mac.

     ln -s /usr/local/Cellar/gcc46/4.6.4/lib/gcc/4.6/libgfortran.3.dylib /usr/local/lib
-    ln -s /usr/local/Cellar/gmp/6.1.0/lib/libgmp.10.dylib /usr/local/lib

 How to get started?
 -------------------